xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges28.md

 ### Keywords added

-The following AQL keywords were added in ArangoDB 2.8:
+The following AQL keywords were added in AvocadoDB 2.8:

 * `GRAPH`
 * `OUTBOUND`